Fu (administrative division): Meaning

-Fu (府) means an office or a command institution.
-The character appears in the Chinese words for "government" (政府, zhėngfǔ) or "official's residence" (府邸, fǔdǐ), and names of official institutions such as the "Imperial Household Department" (內務府, Nèiwùfǔ) in China or "Office of the President" (總統府, Zǒngtǒngfǔ) in Taiwan.
+Fu means an office or a command institution.
+The character appears in the Chinese words for "government" (政府 (zhėngfǔ)) or "official's residence" (府邸), and names of official institutions such as the "Imperial Household Department" (內務府 (Nèiwùfǔ)) in China or "Office of the President" (總統府 (Zǒngtǒngfǔ)) in Taiwan.

 The Japanese language uses the Chinese character: (i) as a part of words, such as government (政府, seifu), shogunate (幕府, bakufu), Cabinet Office (内閣府, naikakufu), and legislature (立法府, rippō-fu), or (ii) as the name of a category of prefectures.

 China

+Above to below: subdivisions of Shandong Province during Northern Song dynasty (960-1127), Ming and Qing dynasty (1368-1911) and today.
+Bondaries of ancient prefectures and today's prefecture-level city are not exactly the same but shares many similarities.

-One of the earlier uses of fu as part of the name of an administrative division was the Protectorate of the Western Regions (西域都護府, Xīyù Dūhù Fǔ) of the Han Empire in 60 BC.
+One of the earlier uses of fu as part of the name of an administrative division was the Protectorate of the Western Regions (西域都護府 (Xīyù Dūhù Fǔ)) of the Han Empire in 60 BC.
 Duhu Fu, usually translated as "protectorate", literally meant "Office of the Commander-Protector".

 In 627, the second emperor of the Tang dynasty, Emperor Taizong (r.
 626−649), reorganized political divisions by setting up 10 circuits overseeing the Chinese prefectures, including 43 commanderies (都督府, dūdū fǔ, literally "Office of the Commander-Governor"), which were border prefectures with a more powerful governor.
 Zhou was the more common name for an inland prefecture.
 Dudu Fu was shortened to Fu and the convention developed that larger prefectures would be named fu, while smaller prefectures would be called zhou.
 One of the earliest cities to be called a fu was Jingzhao-fu (京兆府), which including the capital city Chang'an and Henan-fu, which including the secondary capital Luoyang during the Tang dynasty.

 By the time of the 14th–century Ming dynasty, the term had become common across provinces: typically, each prefecture under province was called a fu.
 Fu of Ming and Qing dynasty are sometimes translated as "prefectures", Shuntian Prefecture for instance.
 Sub-prefectures, such as that which administered Macao's inner harbor from Qianshan, were called "military/civil fu" (t 軍民府, s 军民府, jūnmínfǔ).

 After the end of the Qing dynasty in 1912, the Republic of China abolished fu in order to streamline administrative divisions, recategorizing them into counties or cities.
 The People's Republic of China inherited these divisions of mainland China in 1949 and did not reinstate the fu.
 Many former fu have become prefecture-level cities.